shurley02/APP-Registration-Permission-Audit/README.md

 | **Log Analytics Workspace** | Any Azure subscription — no premium tier required |
 | **App Registration** | Free — one auditor app registration with two API permissions |

 > **Note:** A free Azure account is sufficient for the Log Analytics workspace.
-The only hard licensing requirement is Entra ID P1 or higher, which is included in Microsoft 365 E3/E5, EMS E3/E5, or available as a standalone add-on (~$6/user/month).
+The only hard licensing requirement is Entra ID P1 or higher, which is included in Microsoft 365 E3/E5, EMS E3/E5, or available as a standalone add-on.

 ### Data & Cost Considerations